- Gain an understanding of attachment theory and childhood adversity in a developmental and relational context

 Spaces are limited.
 Contact us today to make a pencil booking if you are seeking funding approval.

 Who Should Attend

-Anyone who works with / is supporting families and young people who have experienced trauma.
+It is for anyone who works with / is supporting families and young people who have experienced trauma.

-Date & Location
+Zoom Meeting Date & Time

 9.00am - 4.00pm

 You will be sent the details to access ZOOM after you have registered.

 This is an interactive workshop with breakout room activities and we therefore ask all participants to have their own computer / laptop as this makes the breakout room activities and discussions easier and enhances the learning for all.

 We also encourage participants to email their questions to us prior to the workshop, or via the chat at the meeting - email email@example.com.